School holiday data for travel and publishing teams

 - 218 UK local authority councils across England, Scotland, Wales, and Northern Ireland — the data behind the heatmap and all nation pages on this site

-- 18 European countries across 59 regional zones — France zones A, B, C; Portuguese regions; Belgium's three communities; and national calendars for Spain, Italy, Greece, Germany, Netherlands, Ireland, Turkey, Croatia, Cyprus, Malta, Austria, Denmark, Norway, Poland, and Switzerland
+- 28 countries across 78 regional zones — France zones A, B, C; Portuguese regions; Belgium's three communities; and national calendars for Spain, Italy, Greece, Iceland, Germany, Netherlands, Ireland, Turkey, Croatia, Czech Republic, Slovenia, Cyprus, Malta, Austria, Belgium, Bulgaria, Denmark, Finland, Norway, Poland, Sweden, Switzerland, Morocco, Dubai (UAE), and Egypt

 - 6 holiday types: summer, October half-term, Christmas, Easter, February half-term, May half-term